raiet13/js-rails-updated/notes.md

 - Use jQuery/ajax for TV show/characters
-    -> Show Page with "next" (cycle through all shows) -> Index Page -> Automatically render all characters from show -> "has_many" == use the TV shows to render new characters without a redirect -> Show the characters in a Show AND render new characters w/o redirect
+    -> Show Page with "next" (cycle through all shows) -> Index Page -> Automatically render all characters from show && click button to show all active user recordings on user profile
+    -> "has_many" == use the TV shows to render new characters without a redirect -> Show the characters in a Show AND render new characters w/o redirect